Chronosaurus42/Aerial-Screensaver-Linux/README.md

 ## Knonw issues
 - It is theoretically possible that in a multi monitor setup the screensavers become asynchronous, should be fixed the next time you run it.
 - Xscreensaver seems to have a problem terminating mediaplayers other than mplayer.
 What leads to the situation that the playback processes remain active after closing the screensaver.
+- When downloading, each video is first written fully to RAM before being written to disk.
+Note this in low RAM scenarios.